 Why are you a for-profit company?

 We considered forming a non-profit organization but felt a for-profit company was necessary to: (1) Create very high-quality material, (2) build the software needed to support that material, (3) continually maintain that material and software, (4) help instructors hear about and evaluate the material, and (5) provide the best support to students and instructors.

 “Company” is not a four-letter word.
 We are professors who put students first (and we put instructors a very close second too).
 We are trying to help.
 We felt this structure was a great way to achieve that mission.

 Not all companies are the same.
 We probably have the same opinions on the actions of many big publishing companies that you do.
 Modern startups, especially Silicon Valley companies like ours, behave very differently than old-school companies.
 Startups focus on innovation; the best innovations in educational technology and material in the past decade are largely from startup companies.
 Furthermore, startups aggressively focus on a great customer experience.

 Our prices are steeply discounted for students.
-And, if the same zyBook is used in a second class, students get a further 50% discount.
+If the same zyBook is used in a second class, students get a further 50% discount.
 Third time: Also discounted.
 Retakes: free.
 Drops: Full refunds.
 Renewals: Dirt cheap (currently $1.50/month).
-We aren’t trying to gouge students; just a fair price that sustains the product.
+We aren’t trying to gouge students; we offer a fair price that sustains the product.

-And, rather than preventing saving the material, we encourage it, through a “Print chapter” option on most zyBooks (except those from other publishers).
+And, rather than preventing the saving of the material, we encourage it through a “Print chapter” option on most zyBooks (except those from other publishers).
 Of course, such a saved chapter is static, but may still be useful to refer back to.

 We note all the above because instructors sometimes indicate they didn’t realize that our pricing is so student-friendly.